tduretz/MDOODZ7.0/README.md

 make install-suitesparse
 ```

-It will build a SuiteSparse and the default environmental variable should be `SuiteSparse_DIR: /usr/local/lib/cmake/suitesparse-5.4.0`.

 ## How to use

 CMake gives us a framework for building MDOODZ in developer mode or as a separate package and CTest can be used as test suite.

-make clean build MODEL=ShearTemplate run-tests

 Separate makefile related to cmake is located in a root directory